getck/InspectorNetworkReachability/04-integration-and-remediation.md

 4. Click Create Subscription

-5. The Topic Arn should be filled out, but if its not click on it and select the topic.
+5. The Topic Arn should be filled out, but if it's not click on it and select the topic.

 6. Click on the Protocol drop down and select AWS Lambda